kragen/dernocua/text/freezer-seacrete.md

 to reach 10–60% Faraday efficiency in real life.

-These 10 A/dm² would be 93 “amps per square foot” in the medieval units used by electroplating shops in the US, which is on the high end of the current levels commonly used for electroplating, so it may be a little high but it’s not outrageously so.
+These 10 A/dm² would be 93 “amps per square foot” in the medieval units used by US electroplating shops, which is on the high end of the current levels commonly used for electroplating, so it may be a little high but it’s not outrageously so.
 Nickel sulfamate baths for nickel plating are operated as high as 15 A/dm² at the cathode.